“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 I have a number of debts that have not been taking into account on the assessment calculation, why?

 Many students find it difficult to manage on the statutory support they receive and often incur debts as a result, but we cannot include all debts.
 What we can include depends if your debt is classed as a Priority or Non-Priority.
 Only Priority Debts will be considered under the fund.

 Priority Debts are debts which, if left unpaid, could result in the loss of your home, imprisonment, cutting off gas or electricity.
 Priority debts are:

 Priority debts will only be included in your assessment if you have agreed on a repayment plan and have started to make regular repayments – you will need to provide written confirmation of this.
 A priority debt will only be considered for an award once during your studies at the University.
 If you have previously had support for a priority debt we will not be able to give consideration to offering this support again due to constraints on the fund allocation.

 Non-priority debts that will not result in the loss of your home, liberty or essential services include:

 These cannot be included in your assessment.
 Please note that this list is not definitive.

 What do I do if I don’t understand how my award has been calculated or I am not happy with the amount of award?

 If you do not understand the breakdown of the award that you have been sent, you can make an appointment with a member of staff in Student Services on +44 (0)1204 903 484.
 The staff member will explain to you how we calculated your assessment.
-You can appeal against the decision only on the basis that we have calculated your award incorrectly or that you are providing further information to support your application.
-Unless you have a non-standard award that we can take into account when assessing your application we are not able to increase the shortfall or reduce the surplus on your assessment calculation.
+You can appeal against the decision only on the basis that we have calculated your award incorrectly or that you are providing further evidence to support your application.